Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

 $$\theta_j = \theta_j + \alpha\sum\limits_{i=0}^m (y^{(i)} - h_{\theta}(x^{(i)}))x_j^{(i)}$$

-where m is the number of training examples and j can span the dimension of feature vector.
+where m is the number of training samples and j can span the dimension of feature vector.
 This algorithm takes all the factors from every single training sample.
 We call it **batch gradient descent**.
-This method is senstive to the local minimum (i.e. might arrive at saddle point) where we generally assume that the cost function has only global minimum which is the case(J is convex).
+This method is senstive to the local minimum (i.e. might arrive at saddle point) where we generally assume that the cost function has only global minimum which is the case (J is convex).
 An graphical illustration can be shown below.

 ![Batch Gradient Descent](/images/cs229_lec1_bgd.png)

 Note that in the updating, we run through all the samples to make one step forward to local min.
 This step is computationally expensive if m is very large.
-Thus,in this case, we introduce a similar algortihm called **stochastic gradient descent** where only a small part of samples are fed into the algorithm.
+Thus,in this case, we introduce a similar algortihm called **stochastic gradient descent** where only a small part of samples are fed into the algorithm at one time.
 By doing this, we can converge faster although it might oscillate a lot.
 It will produce good approximation to the global minimum.
 Thus, we use this often in reality.

 # 2 Normal Equations

 In the section above, we use the iterative algorithm to find the minimum.
-This method is used usually when the solution to the derivative equal to zero is intractable.
+This method is used usually when the solution of the derivative w.r.t. parameters equal to zero is intractable (i.e. cannot be solved easily).
 If we are able to find the derivative and solve when it is zero, we can explicitly calculate the local minimum.
 Before going through, we need the memory refresher for the math!

 ## Matrix derivatives